marcoabensur/robot-sumo-simulator/README.md

 This is a robot-sumo C program that runs both on a target hardware and on a PC machine.
 When running on a PC, we use a Python program to send inputs (e.g distance sensors) and receive outputs (e.g Motor data) from the C code.

-The simulator have the following functionalities: distance sensor simulation, line sensor simulation, motor simulation, bluetooth simulation, start module simulation, buzzer simulation, button and led simulaiton, and RF radio simulation.
+The simulator have the following functionalities: distance sensor simulation, line sensor simulation, motor simulation, bluetooth simulation, start module simulation, buzzer simulation, button and led simulaiton, RF radio simulation and EEPROM simulation

 The aim of this project is to allow robot sumo programmers to test their codes, without depending on the hardware or mechanical structure of the robot.
 Also to build a code-independant plataform that would be easy to port to another hardware if needed.